maciejbiesek/smt-phrase-extraction/README.md

 To run:
 > python main.py [fe_file] [ef_file]

 Both files has to be in GIZA++ format.

 For example:
-> python main.py data/pt-pl pl-pt
+> python main.py data/pt-pl data/pl-pt